+Calculators Wanted Advertising Articles Links

 Links to Other Calculator Sites

-These pages are dedicated to the loving memory of George and Emma Sayers, my Godparents.
-They are two people who had a very special place in my life, and hold a very special place in my heart.
+The Old Calculator Museum is dedicated to the loving memory my Mom, my my Aunt Dyann, and Emma and George, my Godparents.
+They are all people who had a major impact on my life, and hold a very special place in my heart.